How to Replace a Power Cord Plug

 - If the face of the plug has screws between the plug tines or prongs, it’s a terminal screw plug.

-Three-prong plugs are used for appliances that pull more power than minor ones do.
+Three-prong plugs are used for appliances that pull more power than minor ones do or require a grounded connection.

 - Three-prong plugs are polarized.